brayden-scott04/tiktok-techjam26/README.md

   from 12 once real per-iteration cost/speed was known to be far cheaper than budgeted — $0.17 and ~7 min per iteration, not the $1-2/10-15min assumed when 12 was first set)
-- Window semantics are cumulative, exactly as FAQ 2.9 specifies:
+- Window semantics are cumulative,
   `best(last N scored) - best(everything before) <= epsilon`
 - Crashed/debug iterations count toward the 50-iteration cap but never advance or reset the convergence window